 These frightening statistics make it clear: If you were injured in a crash in Indiana that was not your fault, it’s likely that the other driver’s distraction contributed to the crash.
 The experienced attorneys at Keller and Keller will investigate all possible factors to maximize your damages.

 Facts About Distracted Driving in Indianapolis

 While it’s not always easy to determine the cause of a crash after the fact, especially when it may involve some form of distraction, officers at the scene do their best to identify signs of possible distraction that may have contributed to the crash.
 Along with noting the presence of passengers, food, pets, and technology, cell phone activity may be investigated to find a cause.
-The following are important statistics regarding distracted driving accidents:
+The following are important statistics regarding distracted driving accidents in Indiana: